-- o Resident students have 24/7 access to the residence hall in which they reside. - O To gain access to all residence halls, resident students must swipe their Neumann University ID card at the main entrance. - o Resident students have access to their house in their assigned residence hall. - Resident students must be accompanied by a resident host to enter a residence house other than their assigned house. - o Resident students may only sign in one guest at a time.
+- Resident students have 24/7 access to the residence hall in which they reside - To gain access to all residence halls, resident students must swipe their Neumann University ID card at the main entrance. - Resident students have access to their house in their assigned residence hall. - Resident students must be accompanied by a resident host to enter a residence house other than their assigned house. - Residents students may only sign in one guest at a time.